 Instructions: Applicants should prepare their resume and a one page cover letter prior to beginning the application.
 There are two short answer responses on the application which you may want to review before beginning.

 All applicants should be aware this is an unpaid internship.
 We are happy to work with students who wish to request academic credit through their home institution.
-While we hope to obtain funding support for the summer internship program in the future we regrettably do not have funding available for the summer of 2018.
+While we hope to obtain funding support for the internship program in the future, currently we regrettably do not have funding available.
 The hours and schedule are flexible.